SidneyEdwards/02-Challenge-CSS/README.md

 ![screen shot](./assets/images/digital-marketing-meeting.jpg);

 Purpose:
-We have cleaned the code for the client, Horiseon, to remove bugs, eliminate repetition, and make the app more accessible.
+To the existing app for client Horiseon, I have removed bugs, eliminated repetition, and made the app more accessible.

 Author:
 Sidney Edwards, under the instruction of Caleb Crum